reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

     NoSuchElementFoundException exception)
 ```

-Although, it's a good idea to mention exception class in the annotation even though we have mentioned it in method signature.
+Although it's a good idea to mention the exception class in the annotation even though we have mentioned it in the method signature already.
 It gives better readability.

-Also `@ResponseStatus(HttpStatus.NOT_FOUND)` on the handler method is not required as HTTP status passed in `ResponseEnity`
+Also, the annotation `@ResponseStatus(HttpStatus.NOT_FOUND)` on the handler method is not required as the HTTP status passed into the `ResponseEnity`
-will take precedence, but we have kept it any way for the same readability reasons.
+will take precedence, but we have kept it anyway for the same readability reasons.

-Apart from the exception parameter we can also have `HttpServletRequest`, `WebRequest`, or `HttpSession` types as parameters.
+Apart from the exception parameter, we can also have `HttpServletRequest`, `WebRequest`, or `HttpSession` types as parameters.

 Similarly, the handler
 methods support a variety of return types such as `ResponseEntity`, `String`, or even `void`.

 Find more input and return types in [`@ExceptionHandler` java documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html).

-With the large number of options available to us in form of both input parameters and return types in our exception handling function,
+With many different options available to us in form of both input parameters and return types in our exception handling function,
 **we are in complete control of the error response**.

 Now, let's finalize an error response payload for our APIs.
 In case of any error, clients usually expect two things:

-* First is the error code which tells the client what kind of error it is.
+* An error code that tells the client what kind of error it is.
 Error codes can be used by clients in their code to drive
   some business logic based on it.
 Usually, error codes are standard HTTP status codes, but I have also seen APIs returning
   custom errors code likes `E001`.
-* Second is an additional human-readable message which gives more information on the error and even some hints
+* An additional human-readable message which gives more information on the error and even some hints
-  on how to fix them or link to API doc(The way [GitHub APIs](https://docs.github.com/en/free-pro-team@latest/rest/guides/getting-started-with-the-rest-api) does).
+  on how to fix them or a link to API docs.

 We will also add an optional `stackTrace` field which will help us with debugging in the development environment.

-Lastly, we also need want to handle validation errors in the response.
+Lastly, we also want to handle validation errors in the response.
 You can find out more about bean
 validations in this article on [Handling Validations with Spring Boot](https://reflectoring.io/bean-validation-with-spring-boot/).

 Keeping these points in mind we will go with the following payload for the error response: